cbcrg/tcoffee/docs/tcoffee_installation.rst

-No need for any E-mail here, but you don't get psiblast, and whenever T-Coffee wants to use it, blastp will be used instead.
+No need for any E-mail here, but you don't get PSIBLAST, and whenever T-Coffee wants to use it, BLASTP will be used instead.

 Using another Client
 --------------------
 You may have your own client (lucky you).
-If that is so, all you need is to make sure that this client is complient with the blast command line.
-If your client is named foo.pl, all you need to to is run T-Coffee with
+If that is so, all you need is to make sure that this client is complient with the BLAST command line.
+If your client is named foo.pl, all you need to to is run T-Coffee with:

 ::